AlexMackey1/MusicVisuals/README.md

 								 Aaron Connolly - C22410766
 								 Sergei Larionov - C22483302

-## Instructions
-- Fork this repository and use it a starter project for your assignment
-- Create a new package named your student number and put all your code in this package.
-- You should start by creating a subclass of ie.tudublin.Visual
-- There is an example visualiser called MyVisual in the example package
-- Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

-# IDEAS
-0:00 - 0:16 Intro
-0:16 - 1:57 Alex
-1:57 - 3:04 Sergei
-3:04 - 4:09 Sergei
-4:09 - 5:59 Aaron

 # Description of the assignment
-visuals of Bohemian Rhapsody
+This is our visualization of Bohemian Rhapsody by Queen.
+We felt that this song chnages drastcially minute to minute so therefore it would be the best choice to do a visualization project on.
+Due to all of the chnages we would be able to showcase everything that we learnt as the song transitioned between different beats, moods and speed etc.

 # Instructions
-merge practice
+Our song changes at specific intervals that we chose below.

+0:00 - 0:16 Intro (mode 4)
+0:16 - 1:57 Alex  (mode 0)
+1:57 - 3:04 Sergei (mode 3)
+3:04 - 4:09 Sergei (mode 2)
+4:09 - 5:59 Aaron  (mode 1)

+Apart from that you can use "p" to pause the audion and you can use the number keys above to manually chnage between the visualizations.

-# How it works
+### How it works
+# Alex
+My code used the OOP principles of encapsulation and inheritance.
+The majority of the code is the "BoxClass" and "RotatingCircles" classes.
+These are then called on in "Alex" class which is my visulation.
+It comprises of 4 boxsets from the boxset class, that rotate at different speeds and change colours based on amplitude and frquency bands.
+There a

+# Sergei

+# Aaron

-# What I am most proud of in the assignment
+# What we are most proud of in the assignment

 # Markdown Tutorial